kseckinc/OXOChain/README.md

-# OXOChain
+# OXO Chain

-OXO Chain is an Ethereum-based blockchain.
+OXO Chain is an Ethereum-based PoA blockchain.
-You can use it with an RPC connection with a wallet such as Metamask.
 OXO Chain uses the Proof-of-Authority consensus.

 # For Metamask:

+You can use it with an RPC connection with a wallet such as Metamask.
 RPC    : https://rpc.oxochain.com
 Symbol : OXO